TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-backuprestore-ltr.md

 ## **Recommended Steps**

-1. [Configure the long-term retention policies](https://docs.microsoft.com/azure/azure-sql/managed-instance/long-term-backup-retention-configure) from Azure portal or PowerShell.
+1. [Configure the long-term retention policies](https://docs.microsoft.com/azure/azure-sql/managed-instance/long-term-backup-retention-configure) from Azure portal or PowerShell

 2. To manage long-term retention backups, make sure you have the appropriate Azure RBAC roles.
    <br>For `Get-AzSqlInstanceDatabaseLongTermRetentionBackup` and `Restore-AzSqlInstanceDatabase`, you'll need to have one of the following roles: